 LEADERSHIP and/or CITIZENSHIP: For professional citizenship and/or leadership.
-Both 1 and 2 are required:
+Both 1 and 2 are required for all students:

-- 1. Maintaining membership in a professional society beginning from the first year in the program. - 2.
-Participation in leadership and/or professional activities: At least one (all MS students) or two (all Doctoral students) of the following are required (other activities may be included if approved by the student's advisory committee): - Reviewing proposals for presentations at a conference or publications in a journal. - Service on departmental, university, outreach, or professional organization committees. - Membership on professional or service organization boards. - Volunteer work at state, multistate, or national conferences. - Election to office in a state, multistate, or national organization. - Appointment or election for committee involvement in state, multistate, or national organizations. - Moderation of a session at a state, multistate, or national meeting. - Significant involvement in the Graduate Student Organization. - Significant involvement in the planning and implementation of Quint State.
+1. Maintaining membership in a professional society beginning from the first year in the program.

+- 2. Participation in leadership and/or professional activities: At least one (all MS students) or at least two (all Doctoral students) of the following are required (other activities may be included if approved by the student's advisory committee): - Reviewing proposals for presentations at a conference or publications in a journal. - Service on departmental, university, outreach, or professional organization committees. - Membership on professional or service organization boards. - Volunteer work at state, multistate, national or international conferences. - Election to office in a state, multistate, national, or international organization. - Appointment or election for committee involvement in state, multistate, national, or international organizations. - Moderation of a session at a state, multistate, national, or international meeting. - Significant involvement in the Graduate Student Organization. - Significant involvement in the planning and implementation of Quint State (predominantly for MS student.
+Doctoral students are expected to engage at the national or international level).